 For the first time in my life, I’m not letting a sad situation destroy everything.
 This time I won’t lose the battle.
 Time for a change with an open heart.

 This time my life is going to take a different path.
 For the first time in my life, I choose not to allow the enemy to win me over.
-This time I am following a path of faith in God.
+This time I am following a trail of faith in God.
 Happy, fun, and brand new chapter in my life!

 Somedays you just have to tell yourself, everything is going to be okay.
 Today is one of those days for me.